Birds & garden

 The ‘Catch’ of one day – continued

 The before mentioned couple have finished their list.
-An astonishing 176 species in just two days.
+An astonishing 174 species in just two days, and now the counter stands at 194 species.
 On both our properties.
 Under which the endemic species: the Coppery Headed Emerald.
 We like to share the full list in a Word document or as a PDF-file.

 According to the authors, more species to follow in the coming summer months.
 We will keep you informed.